 MATH 4391: Probability and Statistics II

 Cr.
 3. (3-3-0).
-Prerequisite(s): 6 s.h. of calculus or equivalent.
+Prerequisite(s): 6 s.h. of calculus or equivalent, and MATH 3391 or 3 s.h. of statistics

 Mathematical development on multivariate distribution, methods of estimation, test of hypothesis, regression and Bayesian method.